Family: Asteraceae

 very easy from seeds

 Cosmos is derived from Greek kosmos (beautiful, ornament). (www.plantlives.com).
-The genus cosmos is native to Mexico.

-Notes & Reference:
+Notes & Reference

-References: #51-Armitage's Manual of Annuals, Biennials, and Half-Hardy Perennials (Alan Arimitage)
+#51-Armitage's Manual of Annuals, Biennials, and Half-Hardy Perennials (Alan Arimitage)